Mortuary temple of Hatshepsut: Daily ritual

 Before dawn each morning, a pair of priests visited the temple's well to collect water for transfer to libation vessels.
-Other priests busied themselves preparing food and drink as offerings to the gods while the head priest, ḥm-nṯr, visited the pr–dwꜣt to be purified and clothed in preparation for the ceremony.
+Other priests busied themselves preparing food and drink as offerings to the gods while the head priest, ḥm-nṯr, visited the pr-dwꜣt to be purified and clothed in preparation for the ceremony.
 The naos containing the cult image of Amun-Re was first purified with incense.
-At first light, the head priest opened the shrine and prostrated himself before the god declaring that he had been sent on behalf of the king, while other priests performed recitations.
-The shrine was purified with water and incense and a statuette of Maat was presented to the cult image which was then removed.
-The statuette was de-clothed, cleared of oil, and placed on a pile of clean sand, a representation of benben.
-Fresh paint was applied to its eyes, it was anointed with various oils, dressed in new garments of cloth, and provided with accessories.
-Lastly, its face was anointed and sand scattered around the chapel before the image was returned to its resting place.
+At first light, the head priest opened the shrine and prostrated himself before the god, declaring that he had been sent on behalf of the king, while other priests performed recitations.
+The shrine was purified with water and incense, and a statuette of Maat was presented to the cult image, which was then removed.
+The statuette was de-clothed, cleared of oil, and placed on a clean sand pile representing benben.
+Fresh paint was applied to its eyes, anointed with various oils, dressed in new cloth garments, and provided with accessories.
+Lastly, its face was anointed, and sand was scattered around the chapel before the image was returned to its resting place.
 By now, the god's breakfast offering was presented to him.
-A final set of purifications were conducted and the doors to the shrine closed with the head priest sweeping away his footsteps behind him.
-The food was taken away as well – they were not physically consumed, the god only partook of their essence – to be re-presented at the chapels of other deities.
+A final set of purifications was conducted, and the doors to the shrine closed with the head priest sweeping away his footsteps behind him.
+The food was also taken away – they were not physically consumed; the god only partook of their essence – to be represented at the chapels of other deities.
 Each god received essentially the same service.
-The food was eventually consumed by the priests in the 'reversion of offerings', wḏb ḫt.
-More purifying libations were poured and incense burned at the shrines at noon and in the evening.
+The priests eventually consumed the food in the 'reversion of offerings', wḏb ḫt.
+More purifying libations were poured, and incense burned at the shrines at noon and in the evening.
 At other times, hymns were sung, apotropaic rituals performed to protect Amun-Re's barque as it voyaged across the sky, and wax or clay images of enemies destroyed.